ibm-cloud-docs/vpc/block_storage_vpc_create.md

 ### Creating a data volume from a snapshot of an unattached volume with the API
 {: #block-storage-create-vol-snapshot-api}

-You can specify a snapshot ID in a `POST /volumes` call to create a stand-alone data volume.
+You can specify a snapshot ID, name, or CRN in a `POST /volumes` call to create a stand-alone data volume.

 Data is fully restored when you attach the data volume to a virtual server instance.
 For more information, see [About restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-concepts).
 For an example API call, see [Restoring a data volume from a snapshot of an unattached volume](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-unattached-api).